How do I use EC2Rescue for Linux to troubleshoot operating system-level issues?

 # rescuedev=/dev/xvdf1

-Note: The device (/dev/xvdf1) might be attached to the rescue instance with a different device name.
-Use the lsblk command to view your available disk devices along with their mount points to determine the correct device names.
+Note: The device that's attached to a rescue instance might have a different device name.
+To determine the correct device name, run the lsblk command to view your available disk devices, including their mount points.
+Note the device name to use in the rest of the procedure.

-6. Select an appropriate temporary mountpoint to use, and ensure it exists, use /mnt unless this is already in use:.
+6. Select an appropriate temporary mount point to use, and make sure that it exists.
+If /mnt is available, then use this mount point:

 # rescuemnt=/mnt